-There are several different material options for house siding: wood, metal, stone, vinyl, brick, fiber-cement, stucco and more.
+There are several different material options for house siding: wood, metal, stone and stone veneer, vinyl, brick, fiber-cement, stucco and more.
 But, looking at the materials for siding is just scratching the surface!
 Delving deeper, we see many more options and sub-options.

 The only limitations are your imagination.
 We’ll cover primary options plus a few sub-options in this guide.
 Special note: all cost related information is based mostly on the 2023 information.
 As you can guess, the cost of materials and installation have gone up by double digits compared to previous year due to supply chain issues and rampant inflation.

 3. Fiber Cement